Top page

 ↑ As this 6th-paragraph says, this latest quantum repeater's error rate or fidelity was 0.72 (= error rate = 1 - 0.72 = 0.28 = 28% ).

-↑ This is too high error rate to send precise quantum key or information, and these errors caused by quantum repeaters must be corrected by ordinary classical communication, so the original goal of sending quantum information via secure quantum channel was meaningless.
+↑ This error rate is too high to send precise quantum key or information, and these errors caused by quantum repeaters must be corrected by ordinary classical communication, so the original goal of sending quantum information using only secure quantum channel was meaningless.

 Quantum memory can store information for only very short time (< 1ns ), and loses 87% photons or information (= memory efficiency is only 12.9%, this p.3-right-3rd-paragraph ), which is a completely useless memory.